 - Wear something nice.
 You may want to practice dancing in a dress that's similar to your wedding dress.
 You should talk to your dance instructor about that instead of coming to class in a ball gown.

 - Come to the lesson with a good attitude.
-Be willing to listen and adjust, don't talk back, be like clay that can be molded.
+Be willing to listen and adjust, don't talk back, and be like clay that can be molded.
 Trust your instructor.

 - Don't come to dance after a big workout.
 This will exhaust your body.